 The show came full circle with Assaf returning to close it out, bringing the energy back to where it began and grounding the experience in both creativity and scale.
 His closing remarks highlighted the explosive growth of gaming, now reaching over three billion players and generating more than two hundred billion dollars in annual revenue.
 This moment connected the storytelling and emotion of the creator segments with the strategic vision of the business, showing how TikTok sits at the center of culture, community, and commerce.
 The design of the segment was clean and confident, pairing bold motion graphics, client logos, and a dynamic pacing that reflected the momentum of the industry.
 It was a fitting conclusion that reminded viewers of TikTok’s role as the ultimate platform for discovery, creativity, and growth, uniting players, publishers, and partners in one global ecosystem.
 The graphics, the live shoot and the music all sync into one final climax for this show.

 Working with Josh Young and the video production team was one of the most defining parts of this project.
 Josh and I partnered closely to bridge creative direction with on-the-ground execution, aligning our studio vision with Eastward’s production expertise.
 His leadership on the video side gave me the freedom to push the creative boundaries while maintaining clarity and momentum across shoots in multiple cities.
 Eastward’s team brought precision and craftsmanship to every stage of production, and together we built a rhythm that balanced creative ambition with operational efficiency.
 Whether it was making real-time calls on set, managing complex edits across time zones, or navigating multiple stakeholder groups, our collaboration was built on mutual trust and shared purpose.
-The result was a seamless partnership that made it possible to turn an ambitious idea into a global production that delivered both creatively and technically.
+The result was a seamless partnership that made it possible to turn an ambitious idea into a global production that delivered both creatively and technically across cross functional partners, clients and production agencies.

 One of my favorite moments in the entire production was the end credits sequence, which we developed fully in-house.
 I creative directed our motion designer Wesley Phung to craft a dynamic outro inspired by trading card games, featuring custom illustrations of every speaker that I had commissioned.
 The sequence pulled directly from the visual language of collectible culture, with stats, icons, and UI animations that nodded to the thrill of opening a new pack of cards.
 It was fast-paced, nostalgic, and deeply tied to the DNA of gaming culture, offering one last burst of energy before the event closed.
 We wanted to make the speakers feel like heroes of a shared digital universe, each with their own unique powers and personalities, and Wesley’s execution gave that idea real life through crisp animation, bold color, and a clean sense of rhythm.

 Across the entire show, these details reflected how deeply we wanted to honor the language and rhythm of real gamers.
 Every choice, from the 3D overworld map to the character select screen to the final trading card sequence, came from a team that genuinely lives inside gaming culture.
 The work wasn’t designed to imitate but to participate, to create something that felt effortless, lived in, and connected.
-The tone stayed playful and self aware, filled with subtle nods and Easter eggs that rewarded anyone who’s ever spent late nights chasing that next level or discovering a hidden world.
+The tone stayed playful and self aware, filled with subtle nods and Easter eggs that rewarded anyone who’s ever spent late nights chasing that next level or discovering a hidden world or trying to fully complete a level and unlock every treasure chest in a game.

 TikTok Made Me Play It was built to feel alive.
 Every element moved in rhythm, from the 3D worlds and creator segments to the sound design and the flow of the edit.
 The team treated it as a work of cultural design, not corporate communication, shaping a space where the artistry of gaming could meet the clarity of storytelling.
 It carried the same pulse that defines the platform itself, fast and expressive, emotional and rooted in community.
 The work showed what happens when design and technology move with intention, when craft becomes a way to connect, and when entertainment turns into a shared language.
 The power of the summit came from its sense of belonging.
 It gathered creators, brands, and players under a shared belief that gaming is where culture now lives.
 Every creative choice reflected that idea, from how stories unfolded to how viewers moved through the world we built for them.
 The experience did not chase spectacle or validation.
 It sought to create understanding and resonance.
 It revealed that creativity has the most impact when it listens, when it builds from the inside outward, and when it captures the energy of a generation that sees play as both expression and possibility.

 The trading card concept captured the full spectrum of play, from Pokémon and Yu-Gi-Oh to tabletop classics, strategy games, and even chess.
 It reflected how gaming on TikTok has expanded beyond screens into a shared language of creativity and connection.
 Each card represented a real creator or voice within that world, transforming them into collectible icons in a universe of shared imagination.
 The idea celebrated the culture of collecting, remixing, and sharing that defines both gaming and TikTok itself, where every player, from casual gamers to chess grandmasters, becomes part of the same creative continuum.
-It was both a nod to nostalgia and a reflection of how play continues to evolve as a form of storytelling and self-expression.
+It was both a nod to nostalgia and a reflection of how play continues to evolve as a form of storytelling and self-expression and how that is constantly celebrated on our platform through art and cards and the conversation around it.

-Serving as Design Director on TikTok Made Me Play It was one of the most rewarding experiences of my career.
+Serving as Design Director on TikTok Made Me Play It was one of the most rewarding experiences of my career over the course of my time as a creative.
 Leading the overall creative vision meant guiding an extraordinary group of more than eighty people across design, production, programming, marketing, and gaming, all working toward a shared idea of what this world could be.
 I partnered closely with Eastward’s production team, our internal creative lab, remote artists, and collaborators around the world to keep the north star clear and the storytelling cohesive.
 Every team brought something distinct, from motion and 3D to sound, copy, and brand, and it was my role to align those perspectives into one unified experience.
 The process demanded precision, imagination, and trust, and seeing it all come to life reminded me of what large-scale creative collaboration can achieve when everyone is working in sync toward something that feels both ambitious and culturally meaningful.

 TikTok Made Me Play It was built like a dream you could step inside, a space where imagination met precision and play became the language of connection.
 Every sequence, color, and sound was tuned to the pulse of discovery that defines both gaming and TikTok itself.
 It was a reminder that design can move like music and storytelling can feel like gameplay, that creativity is at its best when it invites participation.
 What began as a virtual summit became a living world, one that captured the joy of creating, the thrill of exploration, and the sense of belonging that keeps people coming back to play again.